 Towards the end of the seventies, people wanted to get in there with the gym wear!
 That decade brought us movies like Saturday Night Fever and Staying Alive; it was the decade of disco and where dance routines looked more like aerobics workouts - even on the dancefloor of the local discotheque!
 Then came the eighties where Olivia Newton-John was encouraging everyone to get Physical with a fitness themed video for a song that had nothing to do with getting into shape (well, I suppose it depends on how you look at it!)
 Diana 'Green Goddess' Moran was a sight for sore eyes in her emerald leotard; Jane Fonda became something of a fitness guru, and switch over to TV-AM, and you could join in with a work-out given by Lizzie Webb.

-And this fitness phenomenon carried on into the nineties, with the very bright and bold personal trainer, GMTV's Mr. Motivator, and was there a celebrity who didn't put out a fitness video (yes, back then it was definitely videos!) during the nineties?
+This fitness phenomenon carried on into the nineties, with the very bright and bold personal trainer, GMTV's Mr. Motivator.
+Furthermore was there a celebrity who didn't put out a fitness video (yes, back then it was definitely videos!) during the nineties?
 Marky Mark, Cindy Crawford, Elle MacPherson, Claudia Schiffer, and Neighbours' Kimberley Davies all told us that we could get a body like theirs - if we buy their video first!
 Fancy being able to look like that for just a tenner!

 For both men and women, T-shirts and sweatpants, or full on tracksuits made for very comfy loungewear - including the shellsuit.
 Who didn't own a shellsuit back in the late eighties/early nineties?
 It seemed that the brighter the colour, and louder the design, the more en vogue you were!
 Which then brings us to the celebs' fave Juicy Couture velour trackies of the early noughties, with less expensive versions for us mere mortals.